oobabooga/text-generation-webui/04-‐-Model-Tab.md

 * **no-mmap**: Loads the model into memory at once, possibly preventing I/O operations later on at the cost of a longer load time.
 * **mlock**: Force the system to keep the model in RAM rather than swapping or compressing (no idea what this means, never used it).
 * **numa**: May improve performance on certain multi-cpu systems.
+* **cpu**: Force a version of llama.cpp compiled without GPU acceleration to be used.
+Can usually be ignored.
+Only set this if you want to use CPU only and llama.cpp doesn't work otherwise.
 * **tensor_split**: For multi-gpu only.
 Sets the amount of memory to allocate per GPU.
 * **Seed**: The seed for the llama.cpp random number generator.
 Not very useful as it can only be set once (that I'm aware).